rahuldas-001/Landslide-Modeling-Gangotri/README.md

 Overview

 Landslide susceptibility modeling is a critical tool for understanding and predicting landslide-prone areas.
 In this project, we use ANN and XGB machine learning algorithms to build a susceptibility model based on various causative factors influencing landslides in the Upper Bhagirathi basin.
 The model is evaluated using key performance metrics like precision, recall, and accuracy to ensure robustness.
+All the data used in the modelling can be accessed from the drive link : https://drive.google.com/drive/folders/1ROxOoe7Q6TK48Qrg1my-8xIfvZ2cq2B3?usp=drive_link

 Key Features